Stephen Harper: United States

 Shortly after being congratulated by George W. Bush for his victory, Harper rebuked US Ambassador David Wilkins for criticizing the Conservatives' plans to assert Canada's sovereignty over the Arctic Ocean waters with armed forces.
 Harper's first meeting as prime minister with the US president occurred at the end of March 2006.

 The government received American news coverage during the Democratic Party's 2008 presidential primaries after the details of a conversation between Barack Obama's economic advisor Austan Goolsbee, and Canadian diplomat Georges Rioux were revealed.
 Reportedly Goolsbee was reassuring the Canadians that Obama's comments on potentially renegotiating the North American Free Trade Agreement (NAFTA) were more political rhetoric than actual policy.
 The accuracy of these reports has been debated by both the Obama campaign and the Canadian government.
-The news came at a key time nearing the Ohio and Texas primaries, where perceptions among Democratic voters was (and is) that the benefits of the NAFTA agreement are dubious.
-Thus the appearance that Obama was not being completely forthright was attacked by his opponent Hillary Clinton.
+The news came at a key time nearing the Ohio and Texas primaries, as many Democratic voters believed that the benefits of NAFTA were dubious.
+The impression that Obama was not being completely forthright was attacked by his opponent Hillary Clinton.

-ABC News reported that Harper's chief of staff, Ian Brodie was responsible for the details reaching the hands of the media.
-Harper has denied that Brodie was responsible for the leak, and launched an investigation to find the source.
+ABC News reported that Harper's chief of staff Ian Brodie was responsible for the details reaching the hands of the media.
+Harper denied that Brodie was responsible for the leak and launched an investigation to find the source.
 The Opposition, as well as Democratic strategist Bob Shrum, criticized the government on the issue, stating they were trying to help the Republicans by helping Hillary Clinton win the Democratic nomination instead of Obama.
-They also alleged the leak would hurt relations with the United States if Obama ever were to become President.
+They also alleged the leak would hurt relations with the United States if Obama ever were to become president.
 Obama was elected president in November.
-In February, Obama made his first foreign visit as the US president to Ottawa, in which he affirmed support for free trade with Canada, as well as complimenting Canada on its involvement in Afghanistan.
+In February, he made his first foreign visit as the US president to Ottawa, where he affirmed support for free trade with Canada, as well as praising Canada for its involvement in Afghanistan.